Brightify/Fetcher/README.md

 `encodeToQueryString` and `encodeToHttpBody` are used if `StandardInputEncoding` is used (method selected based on value).

-`encodeCustom` is called if custom implementation of `InputEncoding` is used and it is not `InputEncodingWithEncoder`.
+`encodeCustom` is called if a custom implementation of `InputEncoding` is used and it is not `InputEncodingWithEncoder`.
 By default calling this method will result in crash (`InputEncoding` is not known).

 #### Implementations